matey-0/Reynard/librewolf.overrides/README.md

 ## Platform-Specific Settings (Linux & macOS)

-> **Platform support:** This config is optimised for Linux (Wayland + GTK specifically, Qt should work natively as well, but less tested).
+> **Platform support:** This config is optimised for Linux (Wayland + GTK specifically, Qt should work natively as well, but is less tested).
 I've tested it on Fedora and SteamOS. macOS works but isn't specifically optimised.
 Windows isn't considered at all, I don't use or have access to a Windows device.

 ### What's Included